-Alerts continuously monitors your Amazon listings and actively pushes notifications to you if someone is attempting to alter your listings.
+Alerts continuously monitor your Amazon listings and actively push notifications to you if someone is attempting to alter your listings.
 This includes changes in price, title changes, Buy Box changes, and Amazon category changes.
 With daily listing snapshots and the ability to monitor up to 1,000 ASINs all from one place, never again fall victim to malicious hijackers.

 Don’t Try to Tap Dance in a Minefield